Graduate Assistantships and Scholarships

 Graduate assistants must schedule for and maintain active enrollment in the appropriate number of graduate credits throughout the terms of their contract.
 Schedule changes could result in a financial penalty up to and including the full cost of the tuition waiver.

 Residence Hall Graduate Assistants

 Opportunities to serve as residence hall graduate assistants are open to all full-time graduate students.
 Graduate assistants live in the University residence halls and assist the full-time, professional resident director in providing direction for the personal, social, and educational development of the resident students.
 Residence life graduate assistants are also supervisors for student workers and serve as University judicial hearing officers.
 These graduate assistantship positions require a 25 hour work week and offer a stipend, tuition remission, and a room and meal plan.
 Preference is given to students enrolled in the M.S. higher education counseling/student affairs program and to those with prior residence hall living experience.
 Applications may be made through the Office of Residence Life and Housing, Sykes Student Union, 610-436-3307.

 Graduate Scholarships and Awards

 University admittance through The Graduate School is required in order to apply for scholarships.
-However, students are welcome to search for scholarship opportunities on the Search and Application website at any time.
+However, students are welcome to search for scholarship opportunities on the WCU Scholarship application website at any time.
 Keep in mind that not all applications are available at the same time, so it is important to periodically check for any updates.

 Questions regarding the scholarship website or the scholarship process in general can be directed to the Office of Financial Aid at 610-436-2627 or email@example.com.